zongou/pexec/README.md

 # Introduction:

-Run muslc and glibc linked binaries in termux by mounting eviroment with proot.
+Run muslc and glibc linked binaries on Android by mounting eviroment with proot.

 ## Tested program